-Common wood screw sizes for your DIY projects
+Common wood screw size table for your DIY projects

 Credit: thesprucecrafts.com